 , Ext.
 3176)

-Nancy Cook teaches and supervises in the areas of gender and sexuality, qualitative research methodologies, imperialism and globalization, gender relations in Pakistan, and feminist, postcolonial and poststructural theory.
+Nancy Cook teaches and supervises in the areas of gender and sexuality, qualitative research methodologies, imperialism and globalization, gender relations in Pakistan, critical mobilities studies, and feminist, postcolonial and post-structural theory.
 She has published a book and several articles on transcultural interactions between Western women development workers and local populations in northern Pakistan.
-Her current writing examines professional development workers who lived in Pakistan for an extended period of time to understanding how their experiences of working abroad have affected their lives back in Canada.
-In a new project she is studying the impacts of a newly opened road to Shimshal, northern Pakistan on women’s lives and gender relations in the village. http://edit.brocku.ca/social-sciences/graduate-programs/critical-sociology/faculty/dr-nancy-cook
+An interest in transcultural interactions extends through more recent work on professional development workers who lived in Pakistan for an extended period of time to understanding how their experiences of working abroad have affected their lives back in Canada.
+In her current research she is studying the impacts of a newly opened road to Shimshal, northern Pakistan on women’s lives and gender relations in the village. http://www.brocku.ca/social-sciences/departments-and-centres/sociology/graduate-programs/faculty/dr-nancy-cook

 , Ext.
 4205)